Aulus Gabinius: Career

-In 67 BC, when tribune of the plebs, Gabinius brought forward the law (Lex Gabinia) which gave Pompey the command in the war against the Pirates of the Mediterranean, with extensive powers that gave him absolute control over the sea and the coasts for 50 miles inland.
-Through Gabinius' two other measures, loans of money to foreign ambassadors in Rome were made actionable (as a check on the corruption of the Senate) and the Senate was ordered to give audiences to foreign envoys on certain fixed days (February 1-March 1) each year.
+In 67 BC, as a tribune of the plebs, Gabinius brought forward the law (Lex Gabinia), which gave Pompey the command in the war against Mediterranean pirates, with extensive powers that gave him absolute control over the sea and the coasts for 50 miles inland.
+Through Gabinius' two other measures, loans of money to foreign ambassadors in Rome were made actionable (as a check on the corruption of the Senate), and the Senate was ordered to give audiences to foreign envoys on certain fixed days (February 1–March 1) each year.

-During the Third Mithridatic War Gabinius served Pompey as a legate.
-In 65 BC he marched with two legions into Northern Mesopotamia to pressure the Parthian king, Phraates III into a treaty with Pompey.
+From 66–62 BC, during the final phases of the Third Mithridatic War, Gabinius served Pompey as a legate.
+In 65 BC Pompey gave him command of a part of his army and sent him into Northern Mesopotamia to pressure the Parthian king, Phraates III, into a treaty with Pompey.
+From Northern Mesopotamia, Gabinius marched into Syria to help rid the region of pirates and brigands.
+Aristobulus, brother of the high priest and king of Judea, Hyrcanus II, bribed him to support his [Aristobulus] claim to the Judean throne.
+When Pompey arrived in Antioch, in Syria, Aristobulus sent an official deputation, fearing the fortune he had spent to persuade Pompey's legates might be wasted; he accused Gabinius and Scaurus of accepting bribes.
+It is unknown if Pompey did anything with these accusations.

-In 61 BC, Gabinius, then a praetor, tried to win public favour by providing games on a scale of unusual splendour.
-In 59 BC Gabinius ran for one of the consulships for 58 and managed to get himself elected, although not without the suspicion of bribery.
-He was consul alongside Lucius Calpurnius Piso Caesoninus, Caesar's father-in-law.
+In 61 BC, as praetor, tried to win public favour by providing games on a scale of unusual splendour.
+In 59 BC, Gabinius ran for one of the consulships for 58 and managed to get himself elected, although not without the suspicion of bribery.
+He was elected consul alongside Lucius Calpurnius Piso Caesoninus, Caesar's father-in-law.
 During his term of office he aided Publius Clodius Pulcher in bringing about the exile of Marcus Tullius Cicero.
 Gabinius also managed to secure Syria as his proconsular province.

-In 57 BC Gabinius started his term as proconsular governor of Syria.
-Shortly after his arrival he reinstated Hyrcanus II in the high-priesthood of Jerusalem, suppressed revolts, introduced important changes in the government of Judaea and rebuilt several towns.
+In 57 BC Gabinius started his term as governor of Syria.
+Shortly after his arrival he marched his army south into Judaea, defeated the army of Alexander, Hyrcanus II's nephew, in a battle near Jerusalem, and reinstated Hyrcanus II as high-priest of Jerusalem, He suppressed revolts, introduced important changes in the government of Judaea and rebuilt several towns.
 He also supported Mithridates IV in his struggle against his brother Orodes but abandoned Mithridates when the more lucrative offer of restoring Ptolemy XII Auletes to the Egyptian throne reached him.